 Conference Presentation Awards

 Awards for presentation excellence are decided based on a vote of conference attendees.
-Any user who presents a technical session at SNUG—whether or not they have submitted a User Technical Paper to the conference—is eligible for a presentation award.
-Winners of the Technical Committee Awards are also eligible to win a conference presentation award.
+Only users who have submitted a complete paper are eligible for a presentation award.
+Winners of the Technical Committee Awards are not eligible to win a conference presentation award.

-The number of awards will vary by conference, but recognition will typically include:
+The number of awards will vary by conference, but recognition can include up to three awards:

 - Best Conference Presentation